KRM7/gapp/docs/metrics.md

 of pareto optimal solutions, but you won't have any additional information about how the population evolved over the run.

-In order to get more insight about a run, you can set a number of metrics that will be tracked throughout the run.
-Each metric tracks a particular attribute of the population, and the value of the metric will be recorded in each generation.
+In order to get more insight about a run, you can specify a number of metrics that will be tracked throughout the run.
+Each metric tracks a particular attribute of the population, with the value of the metric being recorded in each generation.

 ## Usage